 Avoiding the Doctor Can Cost You

-It is easy to decide to avoid the doctor when we are injured or sick.
+It’s easy to decide to avoid the doctor when we’re injured or sick.
 Life is busy, no one likes to go to the doctor, and we always think we’ll get better.
-In fact, there are people that do everything possible to avoid the doctor.
-Avoiding the doctor when you are injured may hurt you in ways you didn’t anticipate.
+In fact, there are people who do everything possible to avoid the doctor.
+But avoiding the doctor when you are injured may hurt you in ways you didn’t anticipate, especially after an accident.

 First, avoiding the doctor can prolong your recovery and potentially cause long-term health issues.
 If you are injured, the quickest way to get better is to have a doctor assess your injuries so you can get the treatment you need to heal.
 In some cases, delaying inevitable treatment can make a temporary condition permanent or create the need for prolonged treatment.

 In personal injury cases, clients have the responsibility to “mitigate their damages.”
 In other words, the client needs to do what is necessary to get better and prevent a bad situation from getting worse.
 If the client doesn’t, the at-fault party is not responsible for the consequences of the client’s failure to treat.

 This is comparable to someone that needs antibiotics for an infection.
 They won’t get better until they start taking their antibiotics.
 If they delay taking antibiotics, the infection can get worse and lead to further complications.
 If someone purposely delayed taking their antibiotics, they themselves would be responsible for the resulting complications.

 Even if your condition is not immediately serious, having a professional examination from your doctor ensures your health and can prevent needless complications later on.

 The financial costs of not seeing a doctor after an accident